 He needs to close the school, at least temporarily, so he can take it.
 I rather suspect that by that point it wasn’t really the School that he wanted at all, it was the castle.
 He wanted it for his own stronghold.
 He seems to have changed his mind about closing the school by the time he went ahead and let his followers take over the Ministry.
 But that wasn’t for another 16 years.
 Even Tom Riddle can change his mind over 16 years.

 Well, hey, he had nearly closed the school when he was back in 5th year, hadn’t he?
-He could have been reliving that triumph any time over the past decade by dipping into the diary, and probably had.
+He could have been reliving that triumph any time over the past decades by dipping into the diary, and I think he probably had.

 Open the Chamber of Secrets, set the Basilisk loose, kill a few students, and the Governors will close the school.